1. Definitions and Interpretation

-We won’t sell or share your personal information with any third parties unless we have specific consent to do so.
+We would NEVER sell or share your personal information with any third parties unless we have specific consent to do so.
 Such third parties may be other potential matchmakers in the industry or for the purposes of processing your potential for a match.
 At the point of obtaining your consent, we will disclose to you the third parties your personal information will be shared with.

 We may process your data by sending you promotional information which we think you may find of interest.

 We may compile statistics about the use of our site including data on traffic, usage patterns, user numbers, sales, and other information.
 All such data will be anonymised and will not include any personally identifying data, or any anonymised data that can be combined with other data and used to identify you.
 We may from time to time share such data with third parties such as prospective investors, affiliates, partners, and advertisers.
 Data will only be shared and used within the bounds of the law.

 We may sometimes use third party data processors that are located outside of the European Economic Area (“the EEA”) (The EEA consists of all EU member states, plus Norway, Iceland, and Liechtenstein).
 Where we transfer any personal data outside the EEA, we will take all reasonable steps to ensure that your data is treated as safely and securely as it would be within the UK and under the GDPR.

 In certain circumstances, we may be legally required to share certain data held by us, which may include your personal data, for example, where we are involved in legal proceedings, where we are complying with legal requirements, a court order, or a governmental authority.

 9. What Happens If Our Business Changes Hands?